aras-p/aras-p.hugo/content/projWwowEthanDood.md

 [Global Game Jam 2015](http://globalgamejam.org/) had a theme "What Do We Do Now?".
 Lacking better ideas, we saw that it's an anagram of "Wwow Ethan Dood", and made a game about Ethan.
 A dood.

-My daughter did all the graphics, and I did the code.
+My kid did all the graphics, and I did the code.
 The game is nothing fancy, but it was a massive amount of fun to make it!